About TROSA (Triangle Residential Options for Substance Abusers)

 TREATMENT & ASSESSMENT

+To treat its clients, TROSA’s program blends structured treatment activities, peer support, and real-world experience.
 Residents regularly participate in individual therapy, group counseling, and addiction education classes, as well as gender-specific therapy groups and anger management workshops.
-A specialized program is available for individuals with post-traumatic stress disorder.
+A specialized program is also available for individuals with post-traumatic stress disorder.

 After six months in the program, clients begin to take educational courses and/or vocational training.
 Residents without high school diplomas are required to attend adult literacy or GED classes.
-Other residents can take classes about computers, relapse prevention, and/or career skills.
+Other residents can take classes on computers, relapse prevention, and/or career skills.

 Clients who are ready to work are placed in various TROSA-operated businesses.
 Employment options include a moving company, lawn care and landscaping, warehouse work, auto mechanics, construction, and catering.
 TROSA also runs a local thrift store.

 TROSA graduates are eligible for continuing care services after completion of the two-year program.
 This includes relapse prevention groups, transportation assistance, and reduced rent on sober housing.

 ACCOMMODATIONS & AMENITIES

 The main campus has two 75-person dormitories, both of which were completely renovated and updated in 2012.
-Classrooms, recreation supplies, exercise equipment and community events are held at a nearby 12,500 square foot facility called the William Mack, Sr. Center.
+Classrooms, recreation supplies, exercise equipment and community events are held at a nearby 12,500-square-foot facility.

 WHAT ALUMNI SAY